BleachFinny/pentago2.0/README.txt

   	will shutdown and no data will be written to the statistics file.

   3. JUnit Testing
+  	JUnit testing covers the model of the game board and its operations.
+Specifically, the placement of marbles, rotation of blocks, and detection of win conditions are tested.
+To allow for modification of the game board state, some methods and fields in Board.java are made public.
+For a practical implementation without a JUnit test, these methods and fields would be made private.

+  	Each test case instantiates a new thread to act as the other player so that the player being tested can connect properly.
+Both connections are closed at the end of each test regardless of errors/exception in the testing body.
+  	Additionally since each test case uses an actual p2p connection, the writing and reading from sockets is tested.

   4. Network I/O
   	The networking here uses Java's native Socket and ServerSocket class to create a host-client relationship.
 In the